deity-io/falcon-platform-docs/dpsg/docs/features/currencies.md

 All payment method config can be done via our `dcloud` cli tool.
 When configuring a new payment method using `dcloud payments:method:configure`, a wizard is launched to guide you through the configuration process.
-The intitial steps before selecting the currencies are:
+The initial steps before selecting the currencies are:
 1. Select an environment
 2. Select the configured payment provider
 3. Select the payment method